Ismaili1998/tailwind-course/readMe.md

-## Tailwinds
+## Tailwind
-- Provide a set of classes that usually apply a single style
+- Provide a set of classes, each class usually applies a single style
 ## Set up tailwind
 - Install Tailwind CSS using CDN link
 - Install Tailwind CSS using CLI